GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

 The u-blox receiver outputs were recorded over time while the noise level was incrementally increased.
 These data were then used to derive a calibration curve that maps the processed SPAN output to the corresponding measured power density.
 Figure ~\ref{fig:NAV25_meas_power} presents the raw data collected during the experiment, along with the resulting curve fit.

-It is important to note that the resulting number from the conversion to dBW-Hz units is for the power at the receiver input port.
+The resulting number from the conversion to dBW-Hz units is for the power at the receiver input port.
 To calculate the received power at a given environment we need to account for the antenna and LNA gain as well as the cable loss between the antenna and the receiver.
 According to the specification sheet of the u-blox ANN-MB antenna, the total gain after accounting for the cable loss is 24.9 dB.
 As a result, the last part of the 4th step is to subtract the 24.9 dB gain.
 Figure ~\ref{fig:NAV25_rx_power} presents the received power calibrated for the GPS L1 C/A PSD from a receiver recording data on Stanford's campus.
+Since the GNSS signal power is below the noise floor, the received power remains relatively constant throughout the day, regardless of the number of satellites in-view.